Our service has special expertise to help people in the aftermath of trauma.

 Who we see

 Some trauma services require patients to have a certain number or type of symptoms in order to be seen.
 We consider anyone who feels trauma is something that causes them significant distress or interferes with their relationships or daily living.
 Usually, the patients we see find that something has become ‘stuck’ around the trauma and they find it hard to move forward.
 They may experience flashbacks, nightmares, feel significantly depressed or numb, or struggle with anxiety.

-Assessment and treatment
+Consultation and treatment

 Following the consultation we may offer:

-· A trauma psychoeducation group – usually six weeks in length
+- A trauma psychoeducation group – usually six weeks in length

-· Treatment in our generic or Fitzjohn's unit
+- Treatment in our generic or Fitzjohn's unit

 We usually treat individuals, but occasionally see couples and families who have suffered traumatic events.